Literary-Insights/blog/src/content/blog/Masters Of Doom_ How Two Guys Created An Empire And Transformed Pop Culture - David Kushner.txt-1.md

 - Romero proposed starting a new company with Hall where design would be the top priority, not constrained by technology concerns.
 Hall agreed this sounded ideal.

-- Id uploaded an early test level of Quake which received some criticism for being dark and sluggish compared to Doom.
+- Id uploaded an early test level of Quake which received some criticism for being dark and slug: gish compared to Doom.
 This discouraged the team.

 - The different id members' level designs lacked cohesion.
 They hastily came up with a backstory involving "slipgates" to tie the worlds together.